DVLXLWZ/MyBlogs/_posts/2022-11-15-Reading-program-on-moduli-space-of-curves.md

 ### 4.3.
 The Kodaira dimension of the moduli space of stable curves
 First we will state many recent results about this, such that when $g\geq 22$, the space $\overline{M}\_{g}$ is of general type and some results about small genus with makred points.
 Then we will prove the classical result thatwhen $g\geq 24$, the space $\overline{M}\_{g}$ is of general type (We may will refer David Eisenbud and Joe Harris’s papers: including [Limit linear series: Basic theory](https://link.springer.com/article/10.1007/BF01389094) and [The Kodaira dimension of the moduli space of curves of genus>=23](https://link.springer.com/article/10.1007/BF01388710)).

+### 4.4.
+Hassett-Keel program of the moduli space of stable curves
 Actually we now can discover something about canonical model and log canonical model of $\overline{M}\_{g}$ when $g\gg 0$ by famous BCHM.
 This is called **Hassett-Keel program**.
 In fact if we let
 \\[\overline{M}\_{g}(\alpha)=\mathrm{Proj}\left(\bigoplus\_{n\geq0}
 H^0\left(\overline{\scr{M}}\_{g},\left\lfloor n(K\_{\overline{\scr{M}}\_{g}}+\alpha\delta)\right\rfloor\right)\right),\\]
-then one can get Hassett-Hyeon theorem:
+then one can get Hassett-Hyeon theorem (We will focus on the first two results):

 <html>
 <head>